Conversation

 Jamila Rizvi and Rosie Waterland: Broken Brains

-Pre-purchased books will be available to collect on the day from the Readings bookstall.
+Pre-purchased books will be available to collect on the day from the Readings bookstall at Athenaeum Theatre.
 Books which are not picked up at the event will be available for collection only from Readings State Library Victoria store for one week after the event, until 17 May.

 Tickets